zackkrida/fauxpenverse-frontend/CONTRIBUTING.md

 ### Bugs and testing

 If you find a bug, please open an issue in this repository describing the bug.
-You can file a bug [here](https://github.com/wordpress/openverse-frontend/issues/new?template=bug_report.md).
+You can file a bug [here](https://github.com/zackkrida/fauxpenverse-frontend/issues/new?template=bug_report.md).
 You will see a bug report template with the required information you should provide.

 Please see our [testing guidelines](./TESTING_GUIDELINES.md) for general instructions and recommendations for how to test the application.

 ### Proposing changes or new features

-If you have an idea of a new feature or change to how the Openverse frontend works, please [file an issue](https://github.com/wordpress/openverse-frontend/issues/new?template=feature_request.md) so we can discuss the possibility of that change or new feature being implemented and released in the future.
+If you have an idea of a new feature or change to how the fauxpenverse frontend works, please [file an issue](https://github.com/zackkrida/fauxpenverse-frontend/issues/new?template=feature_request.md) so we can discuss the possibility of that change or new feature being implemented and released in the future.
 This lets us come to an agreement about the proposed idea before any work is done.

 If you'd like to build a new feature but don't have a specific idea, please check out the historic [public roadmap](https://docs.google.com/document/d/19yH2V5K4nzWgEXaZhkzD1egzrRayyDdxlzxZOTCm_pc/).
 Choose something from the pipeline of ideas and follow the same process as above.